COSC3020/isomorphism-connectivity-ross223/README.md

 Therefore, graphs A and B are isomorphic by the definition, and since they are both not completely connected, this means that two graphs do not have to be completely connected to be isomorphic.

+## Sources

+Hinckley28 was very helpful with this exercise